 This is where it got “fun”.
 The 2017 Tax Cuts and Jobs Act (TCJA) made a change that was quietly devastating to investment in software development.

-Before 2022, companies could immediately deduct their R&D expenses, including developer salaries and software development costs.
-Then they had to capitalize and amortize these expenses over 5 years for domestic work or 15 years for foreign work.
+After TCJA (2022-2024), companies had to capitalize and amortize R&D expenses over 5 years for domestic work or 15 years for foreign work.

 Think about what this meant for a moment.
 A company that spent $1 million on software development in a given year couldn’t write off that expense until 2030.
 That was a massive cash flow problem that made hiring developers much more expensive in the short term.